srobo/runbook/docs/contributing.md

 disrupted unduly.

-It's a good idea therefore to raise any large changes as a [new issue][new-issue] before commiting to them.
+It's a good idea therefore to raise any large changes as a [new issue][new-issue] before committing to them.

 Alternatively, if your change is more easily explained as a demonstration of the outcome, it's fine to raise a pull request showing that.
-Note however that your suggestion will still be discsused and may not be accepted, so you may wish to focus on a small example of the change first.
+Note however that your suggestion will still be discussed and may not be accepted, so you may wish to focus on a small example of the change first.

 [new-issue]: https://github.com/srobo/runbook/issues/new